ropensci-archive/roweb2/content/blog/2017-11-16-ropensci-changes.md

 Here is an overview of some of the ways we’ve made simple version control easy with `changes`:

 #### Simple terminology
-`changes` uses simple and deliberately un-git-like terminology:
+It uses simple and deliberately un-git-like terminology:

   * You start a new version control project with `create_repo()`, which is like `git init` but it can set up a nice project directory structure for you, automatically ignoring things like output folders.
   * All of the steps involved in commiting edits have been compressed into one function: `record()`.
 All files that aren't ignored will be committed, so users don't need to know the difference between tracking, staging and committing files.